martindisch/Connect-Box-WiFi/README.md

 ```
 With that, the main on/off interface can be reached by typing in the IP of your
 device in the browser, and the configuration interface to enter the router
 password is located at IP/config.
+Don't forget to set it up.

 ### Gunicorn & Nginx (less simple but better)
 First, you're going to want to make sure to have Nginx installed.